-Heat the olive oil and butter in a heavy medium-sized soup pot or saucepan.
+In a heavy medium-sized soup pot or saucepan, heat the olive oil and butter.
 When the butter stops foaming, add the onion, carrot, celery, and fennel.
 Sprinkle with salt.
 Stir and cook for 5 or 6 minutes, until vegetables have begun to soften and brown a little.
 Add the garlic and stir it in, cooking for another minute or so.

 Add the tomato paste and stir, using the back of the spoon to break the paste apart and coat the vegetables as much as possible.
 Cook for a few minutes, until the tomato paste begins to darken slightly.

 Add the wine and stir, scraping up any browned bits from the bottom of the pot.
 Bring to a boil and cook until most of the wine has evaporated.

 Add the tomatoes (with liquid), stock or water, herbs (bay leaf, oregano, thyme, basil), and cayenne.
 Stir and taste for seasoning, adding salt and black pepper if necessary.
 Add the licorice liqueur, reduce heat, and simmer soup for at least an hour.
-(Soup base can be made ahead to this point and refrigerated or frozen.)
+(The soup base can be made ahead to this point and refrigerated or frozen.)

 Cut the fish into chunks about 2 inches by 1 inch.
 Scrub the mussels and clams.

 Turn the heat up to medium-high.
 Add the mussels and clams and cover the pot.
 Cook for about 5 minutes, or until the shells open.

 If using the optional scallops, sprinkle with salt.
 Just before adding the clams and mussels to the pot, heat a small skillet over medium-high heat.
 Pour in enough oil to form a thick coat of oil on the bottom.
 Just when oil begins to smoke, turn down the heat slightly and add the scallops.
 As the mussels and clams steam, cook the scallops for 2 to 3 minutes, until deep golden brown.
 Turn them over and cook the other side for a couple of minutes.
 Remove to a small plate.